Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-Water or Insecticidal Soap: You won't want to spray insecticides on aphids because of the threat to the beneficial insects that may be nearby.
+- Water or insecticidal soap—you won't want to spray insecticides on aphids because of the threat to the beneficial insects that may be nearby.
 Instead, blast them with a spray of water from your garden hose, or apply a gentle insecticidal soap.

-Ladybugs: Ladybugs do no damage to your plants and they are fun to watch in your garden.
+- Ladybugs—do no damage to your plants and they are fun to watch in your garden.
 They also will turn your aphid infestations into their own brunch.
 You can buy hundreds of live ladybugs online from different places.
 This is my own personal favorite solution to aphids.

-You can buy yellow sticky traps that will attract aphids, but I don't recommend them because they can inadvertently catch beneficial insects.
+You can also buy yellow sticky traps that will attract aphids, but I don't recommend them because they can inadvertently catch beneficial insects.

-Slugs (and snails), in my humble opinion, are ugly little strips of slime that can make your gardening life pretty miserable so if you see them, you must get rid of them.
+Slugs (and snails), in my humble opinion, are ugly little strips of slime that can make your gardening life pretty miserable, so if you see them, you must get rid of them.
 They will leave behind unsightly holes in the foliage of your beautiful plants.
 If you have some potentially prize-winning plants, they will not know the difference and will leave them looking ragged and ruined.

-Crushed eggshells: If you simply want to protect your plants from slugs and snails, you can spread a wide layer of crushed eggshells around them; they are sharp enough to cut into their bodies and they know not to cross them.
+- Crushed eggshells—if you simply want to protect your plants from slugs and snails, you can spread a wide layer of crushed eggshells around them; they are sharp enough to cut into their bodies and they know not to cross them.
 The eggshells will keep them away from the plants but they will move on to other ones so I prefer the next solution.

-Kill them: If you are okay with my own preferred "death sentence" for them, either sink a shallow container filled with beer into the ground or place a half-empty bottle of beer on its side.
+- Kill them—if you are okay with my own preferred "death sentence" for them, either sink a shallow container filled with beer into the ground or place a half-empty bottle of beer on its side.
 The mollusks will crawl inside the beer and die.

-Cutworms: The Sneakiest Pests Around
+4. Cutworms: The Sneakiest Pests Around

-Cutworms, the larvae (caterpillars) of several species of brown moths, are very stealthy and extremely sneaky, hiding just below the soil during the daytime, only to emerge in the darkness to feed on your plants, especially the ones that are newly planted and tender.
-Usually, you will see the damage cutworms do before you see the cutworm itself and the damage is unmistakable.
+Cutworms, the larvae (caterpillars) of several species of brown moths, are very stealthy and extremely sneaky, hiding just below the soil during the daytime, only to emerge in the darkness to feed on your plants (especially the ones that are newly planted and tender).
+Usually, you will see the damage cutworms do before you see the cutworm itself, and the damage is unmistakable.

 If the main stem of a plant is small enough, you might see a clean cut at the base, completely toppling; if the base is too thick, they will choose, instead, to climb up and eat around the more tender parts of the plant.
 The damage is usually seen at planting time, in spring or early summer.